DeveloperKSD/Simple-Counter/README.md

 🛠 How It Works:

-Listens for button clicks using addEventListener().
+Listens for button clicks using onclick().

 Updates the counter dynamically in real time.

-Ensures the count doesn't go below zero (optional rule).

 🎨 Styling Highlights: